usaid-cs/yesterday-i-learned/random.md

 1. Even in toys, [sacrificial gears](https://en.wikipedia.org/wiki/Gear#Gear_materials) are put in between real gears to make sure neither components get damaged if either side goes wrong.
 1. Duct tape does not protect windows against the wind in a storm; duct tape does not protect anything during a storm.
 It ensures glass shrapnels do not fly everywhere.
 1. Maple Syrup molds.
 Honey doesn't.
-1. The car is never in neutral in any driving situation.
 1. The majority of "Kingdom Hall of Jehovah's Witnesses" on Google Maps are/were rated 5.0 stars by fewer than 3 users.
 1. [Beers are traditionally sour.](https://en.wikipedia.org/wiki/Sour_beer) It was when people started sterilising the vessels that beers stopped having that sour taste.
 1. If vacation days cannot be carried forward over New Year, suspect you can convert all of them into pay, and then simply not getting paid for the future days you don't go to work, netting $0.